Cuba marks end of an era as Castro hands over to Diaz-Canel - Journal du Cameroun

 In 2015, Havana and Washington renewed diplomatic ties, with then president Barack Obama making a historic visit to the island a year later.

-But, steps towards a normalization of ties have been severely curtailed since Donald Trump arrived in the White House last year.
+But, steps towards a normalization of ties have slowed since Donald Trump arrived in the White House last year.

 Diaz-Canel inherits a youthful population hungry for change.